-> A 4’x4′ garden bed can house a total of 16 potato plants using this method.
-The potatoes may be a little smaller than if they were grown in a larger garden bed, but they’ll still be good to eat!
+A 4’x4′ garden bed can house a total of 16 potato plants using this method.
+The potatoes may be baby potatoes — a little smaller than if they were grown in a larger garden bed, but they’ll still be good to eat!

 Start by digging a trench in the garden.
-Aim for one which is at least 6 inches wide and about 8 inches deep, as this allows you to amend.
+Aim for one that’s at least 6 inches wide and about 8 inches deep, as this allows you to amend.
 Apply a couple inches of compost to the base of the trench.
-Space your trenches 2-3 feet apart, as they’re easier to tend that way.
+Space your trenches 2-3 feet apart.
+They’re easier to tend that way.

-Make sure each seed potato has at least two eyes, as these eyes are where the plant will develop from.
+Make sure each seed potato has at least two eyes.
+These eyes are where the plant develops.
 Large seed potatoes with lots of eyes can be cut into pieces.
 If you do slice them into smaller segments, wait a few days to let the cut sides dry to prevent rotting or possible disease susceptibility.

 Once your seed potatoes are ready to plant, set one into the trench every 12 inches.
 Add enough compost to ensure that your seed potatoes are about 2-3 inches deep.
 Once planted, water and maintain the growing potatoes.
 As they develop, add more compost and soil to keep them covered.